Samsung/tizen-docs/docs/application/native/guides/connectivity/inm.md

 To enable your application to use the INM API:

-1. To use the INM API, the application has to request permission by adding the following privileges to the `tizen-manifest.xml` file:
+1. To use the INM API, the application has to request permission by adding the following privilege to the `tizen-manifest.xml` file:

    ```xml
    <privileges>